Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_snowpark/getting_started_with_snowpark.md

 sbt "runMain UDFDemoSetup"
 ```

-Let's walk through the output that the UDFDemoSetup application prints output if the application
+Let's review the output that the UDFDemoSetup application prints when the application
 runs successfully.

 After creating a session, the application code calls `uploadDemoFiles` (a utility function for the